-Name:

-Student ID:
+Student ID: \\\\\

-Please take the time to give us your honest and detailed fee suggestions will greatly assist us in providing the best prog J 1 Your comments and
+Please take the time to give us your honest and detailed feedback about your USIE experience.
+Your comments and suggestions will greatly assist us in providing the best program possible.

 Your participation in this study is voluntary and will have no impact on your standing in the program.
 You may choose not to fill out the questionnaire, and this again will have no bearing on your standing in the program.
 The mentors and instructors will never see or have access to your individual responses to the questionnaire, and your name will not be associated with your responses.
 Only aggregate responses to the questionnaires will be used in this assessment.
 Thus, your responses to each questionnaire will remain confidential.